IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 8. Click in the **Provider Virtual Data Center (VDC) name** field.
 9. Click the **Dallas 12** in the **Provider VDC location** table.

-    VMaaS is not available in all IBM Cloud data centers.
+    VMwaaS is not available in all IBM Cloud data centers.
 Always verify the current locations in the IBM Cloud portal or the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-tenant-plan-deploy#tenant-plan-deploy-locations" target="_blank">here</a>.

 10. Click in the **Cluster name** field.

     A single-tenant **site** consists of one or more VMware vCenter **clusters**.
 Clusters are the building blocks of PVDCs.
-When initially provisioning a VMaaS site, just one cluster can be provisioned.
+When initially provisioning a VMwaaS site, just one cluster can be provisioned.
 More clusters can be added later.
 A minimum of 2 hosts are required for NFS-only storage clusters.
 A minimum of 6 hosts are required for vSAN plus optional NFS storage clusters.
 All hosts in a cluster must be homogeneous in their configuration and must be chosen from the supported configurations.
 Supported configurations will change over time, consult the IBM Cloud portal or the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-tenant-plan-deploy#tenant-plan-deploy-bms-req" target="_blank">here</a> for the current supported configurations.
 Hosts can be added and removed to increase and decrease capacity of the cluster.
 This capability will be explored in the next section of this demonstration guide.

 11. Click the **vSAN + optional NFS storage** radio button.

-    VMaaS supports both network file storage (NFS) and VMware vSAN (virtual Storage Area Network) storage.
+    VMwaaS supports both network file storage (NFS) and VMware vSAN (virtual Storage Area Network) storage.
 You can select NFS only storage or vSAN storage with optional NFS storage.

     vSAN with optional NFS storage is only available in IBM Cloud data centers with networks of 25 gigabits (GbE) bandwidth. vSAN clusters use bare metal host profiles with local flash storage. vSAN clusters can also use NFS storage.